adamryczkowski/svSocket/README.md

 R should install all required dependencies automatically, and then it should compile and install **svSocket**.

-Latest devel version in source and Windows binaires formats also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svSocket/build/artifacts).
+Latest devel version of **svSocket** (source + Windows binaires for the devel version of R) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svSocket/build/artifacts).

 ## Usage